photon-platform/.github/profile/README.rst

 - `curator`_: maintains project archives
 - `logger`_: logs project information

-each of these components will fit into the larger picture of the `CLERK`_, an intelligent assistant in line with the vision established by Douglas Engelbart in his 1962 paper, `Augmenting Human Intellect <https://dougengelbart.org/pubs/augment-3906-Framework.html>`_
+each of these components will fit into the larger picture of the `CLERK`_, an intelligent assistant in line with the vision established by Douglas Engelbart in his 1962 paper, `Augmenting Human Intellect <https://dougengelbart.org/pubs/augment-3906-Framework.html>`_.
+I see the `Textual`_ platform as critical unifying element for the user experience as well as voice interaction.

-**PHOTON platform** is one of three organizations under their management, the others being `GEOMETOR`_ and `HARMONIC resonance`_.
-We're not here to sell a product; instead, we're offering an invitation to explore what can be achieved when dedication meets innovation.
+**PHOTON platform** is one of three organizations of  `phi ARCHITECT`_, along with `GEOMETOR`_ and `HARMONIC resonance`_.

-Visit our `PHOTON platform website`_ to further illuminate your path to mastering Python and Linux OS, and to redefine the joy of crafting knowledge.

 .. _`phi ARCHITECT`: https://github.com/phiarchitect
 .. _`Pop!_OS`: https://pop.system76.com/